 - Finding unsafe appliances and equipment

-If unsafe appliances or equipment (those with no incomplete combustion prevention devices) are discovered, everyone in the Osaka Gas group should be able to take the proper measures to ensure customer safety; this includes communicating the dangers of such appliances and recommending their replacement.
+If unsafe appliances or equipment (those with no incomplete combustion prevention devices) are discovered, everyone in the Daigas Group should be able to take the proper measures to ensure customer safety; this includes communicating the dangers of such appliances and recommending their replacement.

 Across the organization, we are striving as a business to cultivate proper public understanding by providing accurate information on Osaka Gas's efforts for safety not only to our customers but to government/municipalities officials and opinion leaders as well.

 At Osaka Gas, our ultimate mission is to ensure that customers can use gas safely and with peace of mind.
 To this end, in November 2009 we established the “Four Safety Provisions” to strengthen actions we had previously been taking.
 The aim is to reduce accidents and problems by meticulously following four universal codes of conduct: adherence to rules, re-confirmation, work stoppage when encountering contingencies, and safety awareness training.
 We will follow these provisions to keep ourselves continuously aware of our responsibilities for customer safety.

 Provision of Services Aimed at Ensuring the Safety and Security of Customers